v-almonacid/thesis-template/README.md

 # README
 Latex PhD thesis template suitable for French Universities - Template Latex pour thèse de doctorat dans une université française

 This is a quick template I created to write my PhD thesis for the University of Montpellier.
-I should support both English and French.
+It should support both English and French.

+A preview example can be found at: https://theses.hal.science/tel-01951803v1/document

 ## Usage
 Compiled in Ubuntu 16.04 using Texmaker 4.5 (Quick Build):